appellod/example-serverless-application/README.md

 Contains the files for the API documentation.
 Includes a login view so users can authenticate themselves before viewing the documentation.

-**routes/**
+**controllers/**
-All routes for the API are defined here.
+All controllers for the API are defined here.

 **scripts/**
-Scripts such as the Model and Route generator scripts are included here.
+Scripts such as the Model and Controller generator scripts are included here.

 **templates/**
-Templates for the Model and Route generator scripts are defined here.
+Templates for the Model and Controller generator scripts are defined here.

 **test/**
 All tests are included here.
 Mocha must be installed globally before the test